Routenplaner

 Germany’s dessert scene goes far beyond Black Forest Cake.
 Every region has its own sweet specialty, from delicate marzipan in Lübeck to creamy cheesecake in Dresden.
 These traditional treats reflect local flavors and history, offering a delicious way to explore the country.

-Whether you love buttery pastries, nutty confections, or rich cakes, Germany has something to satisfy every sweet tooth.
-Here are three must-try regional desserts worth discovering.
+Whether you prefer buttery pastries, nutty confections, or rich cakes, Germany has something for you.
+Here are three regional desserts worth seeking out.

 Dresdner Eierschecke (Saxony)